prince-ph0en1x/prince-ph0en1x.github.io/pages/the-night-is-long.md

 There's just less in it.

 ### Scratch of friendship

+*In reminiscence of February 22nd, Krishna and my friendaversary.*

 Behold!
 Behold, a score and two,
 of the slimmest month in the queue,